-- (b) Have or enable a variety of sites that are suitable for different business sectors in terms of location and site size; and - (c) Have good accessibility for all people between housing, jobs, community services, natural spaces, and open spaces, including by way of public or active transport; and - (d) Support and limit as much as possible adverse impacts on the competitive operation of land and development markets; and - (e) Support reductions in greenhouse gas emissions; and - (f) Are resilient to the likely current and future effects of climate change. - 154.
-Expanding on Policy 1(c), and in relation to Policy 8, clause 3.8 requires that unanticipated or out-of-sequence plan changes must be 'well-connected along transport corridors'. - 155.
-The MfE guidance states that ideally transport corridors should be connected via a range of transport modes and proximate to amenities and services.
+- 152. Policy 1 of the NPS-UD describes well-functioning urban environments as those that, as a minimum below (my emphasis in bold): - (a) have or enable a variety of homes that: - (i) meet the needs, in terms of type, price, and location, of different households; and - (ii) enable Māori to express their cultural traditions and norms; and; - (b) Have or enable a variety of sites that are suitable for different business sectors in terms of location and site size; and - (c) Have good accessibility for all people between housing, jobs, community services, natural spaces, and open spaces, including by way of public or active transport; and - (d) Support and limit as much as possible adverse impacts on the competitive operation of land and development markets; and - (e) Support reductions in greenhouse gas emissions; and - (f) Are resilient to the likely current and future effects of climate change. - 153.
+Expanding on Policy 1(c), and in relation to Policy 8, clause 3.8 requires that unanticipated or out-of-sequence plan changes must be 'well-connected along transport corridors'. - The MfE guidance states that ideally transport corridors should be connected via a range of transport modes and proximate to amenities and services.
 The guidance goes on to state that, if possible, people should not need to rely solely on private vehicles to travel to other urban areas, or to access essential services like employment, and health or community services.
-It further states that ideally, developments under this policy will be transit-orientated with mixed land uses and densities.68 - 156.
-As I have outlined already, I do not consider PC71 achieves Policy 1(a) or (c), or that the request is currently or will be well-connected to or along transport corridors. - 157.
-I also consider that the reliance on private vehicle use for residents will inevitably prevent PC71 from supporting reductions in greenhouse gas emissions (which is required by Policy 1(e)). - 158.
-In the s42A Report, Ms White agrees that PC71 may not support reductions in greenhouse gases (primarily due to a reliance on private vehicles) but caveats this with a view that the same situation arises currently in relation to existing zoned land or land identified for future development elsewhere in Selwyn District.69 Ms White then notes that the same situation then arises in relation to existing zoned land or land identified for future development within Rolleston, and as such she does not consider the proposal is contrary to Policy 1.
+It further states that ideally, developments under this policy will be transit-orientated with mixed land uses and densities.

-68 ibid, Footnote 25.
+ibid, Footnote 25.